Center for Crime, Forensics and Security Analysis

-PNW’s Center for Crime, Forensics, and Security Analysis is a multidisciplinary center that brings together expertise in criminal justice, forensic science, cyber security, and forensic accounting.
+PNW’s Center for Crime and Forensics is a multidisciplinary center that brings together expertise in forensic science.

-The center provides education, training, research and development, and forensic science testing services to academia, law enforcement, and legal communities alike.
-Its aim is to promote the advancement of science while improving the resources needed to ensure public safety at the local, state, and federal level.
+The center provides education, training, research and development, and consultative services to academia, law enforcement, and legal professionals alike.
+Its aim is to promote the advancement of science while improving the resources needed to ensure public safety at the local, state, and federal levels.

 Affiliated Faculty